Before You Spend $3...

 -

 Buckskin and black foals often look grullo at birth.
-I
+Please be objective.

 :-)